 The Bucs could have taken heavy losses on the defensive front with Suh, Nunez-Roches and McLendon all hitting free agency, but Suh and Nunez-Roches have since re-signed.
 McLendon, who served as a valuable veteran rotation player after arriving in the aforementioned midseason trade, joined his two teammates in returning to the Bucs when he signed his new deal on April 14.

 The Bucs' offensive UFAs originally included every player who scored a touchdown in Super Bowl LV: Gronkowski, Brown and Fournette.
 All of those players were added between late April and October in 2020 and proved to be very productive players on a loaded offense.
 Gronkowski was the first of the three to re-sign in Tampa and Fournette followed about a week later.
-The Bucs might have to find a new primary backup to Brady with both Gabbert and Griffin on the above list.
+The Bucs also saw both of their backups to Tom Brady hit free agency but Griffin re-signed on April 20.